PTI Introduces New Metal Detector to Detect Precious Metals Inside the Human Body

-West Jordan, UT -- (SBWIRE) -- 10/30/2012 -- A more advanced metal detector which is capable of detecting different precious metals inside the human body has been finally introduced to the world by Protective Technologies International (PTI).
+Troutdale, OR -- (SBWIRE) -- 10/31/2012 -- A more advanced metal detector which is capable of detecting different precious metals inside the human body has been finally introduced to the world by Protective Technologies International (PTI).
 The metal detector XVS 10mi is sensitive enough to detect even the smallest metal amounts.
 It also features a 360-degree detection and report keeping software that is of advanced technology.
 This breakthrough walk through metal detector can easily detect even the tiniest metal objects within the human body.

 The said new metal detector has been introduced in order for people to become aware of the existence of this unique technology.
 XVS 10mi walk through metal detector is the world’s most advanced metal detection system and it also works well for jewelry manufacturers, gold mines and other manufacturing facilities.